 Would you be surprised if we told you that reapplying your skin care regimen is also important after spending extended time outside?
 It’s true, though the real factor to consider here is how much you’ve been sweating.

-If it’s a cool day and you haven’t sweated at all, then reapplication isn’t necessary or urgent.
+If it’s a cool day and you haven’t sweat at all, then reapplication isn’t necessary or urgent.
 (The only exception of course, is to reapply your SPF every two hours.)

 If it’s a hot and humid summer day, though, you definitely don’t want to skip out.
 Dr. Jaliman says, “Sweat definitely takes off sunscreen and makes your skin care products less effective.”
 You’ll want to wash your face (using wipes if necessary) and then follow up with toner, SPF, and moisturizer.
 You can wait to reapply any actives until your evening routine.